julzaza/wildwitchherbs/_posts/2026-05-07-milk-magic-in-folklore.md

 ## The Dangerous Side of Milk

-Milk was sacred—but also unstable.
+Milk was sacred, but also unstable.

 It spoiled quickly.
 Soured unexpectedly.